 In general, you should avoid wearing black because it’s too formal.
 Instead, choose English countryside colours such as navy, bottle green, red and tones of ochre.
 And never wear white socks - you want to show your boss that your mind is on the job, not popping off for a spot of tennis.

 The most essential ingredient for business casual is a smart collared shirt.
 Charles Tyrwhitt business casual shirts are made just for the occasion, with a semi-cutaway collar, a lighter lining and crisp button cuffs.

 You could also wear a washed Oxford shirt or a gingham check button-down shirt.
 Our washed favourite shirts have a peachy soft finish with discreet but contrasting fabric inside the collars and cuffs.

-During Winter, you can wear a merino or cashmere knit over your shirt.
-Not only will layering keep you warm, but there’s no simpler way to add flair and colour to your outfit
+During Winter, you can wear a merino or cashmere jumper over your shirt.
+Not only will layering keep you warm, but there’s no simpler way to add flair and colour to your outfit.

 Business casual shoes

 Business casual shoes should be loafers, brogues, rubber-soled leather shoes or boots.
 Make sure your shoes are clean.
 A quick polish the evening before will do wonders, and your colleagues will notice your brilliant ideas more if they’re not distracted by your scuffed brogues.